yursha/howtos/tools-vim.md

 # Motion

 ### Navigating a line
-- 4h/4l - N chars left/right
+- 2h/2l - 2 chars left/right
-- 0 - jump to start of line
-- ^ - jump to first char in a line
+- 0,^ - jump to first char in a line
-- 4$ - jump to end of line N times
+- $ - jump to EOL
-- 4f-char - jump at Nth next C char in a line (,;)
+- 2f-char - jump at 2th next C char in a line (,;)
-- 4F-char - jump at Nth previous C char in a line (,;)
+- 2F-char - jump at 2th previous C char in a line (,;)
-- 4t-char - jump to Nth next C char in a line (,;)
+- 2t-char - jump to 2th next C char in a line (,;)
-- 4T-char - jump to Nth previous C char in a line (,;)
+- 2T-char - jump to 2th previous C char in a line (,;)

 ### Navigating a file
-- 4j/4k - N lines down/up
+- 2j/2k - 2 lines down/up
-- 4b/4w - N word starts left/right
+- 2b/2w - 2 word starts left/right
-- 4ge/4e - N word ends left/right
+- 2ge/2e - 2 word ends left/right
-- 4B/4W - N whitespace-separated word starts left/right
+- 2B/2W - 2 whitespace-separated word starts left/right
-- 4gE/4E - N whitespace-separated word ends left/right
+- 2gE/2E - N whitespace-separated word ends left/right
 - % - move to matching (),[],{} or *matchpairs* option (or find first in a line)
-- 4% - go to % of a file
+- 2% - go to 2% of a file
 - CTRL+b - scroll up a page
 - CTRL+f - scroll down a page
 - CTRL+u - scroll up half page